dyammons/scrna-seq/data-processing/cellranger-alignment/README.md

 <br>

-Once you have the mkgtf.sh bash script run it with the follwoing command:
+Once you have the mkgtf.sh bash script run it with the following command:
 ```sh
 bash mkgtf.sh > mkgtf.log 2>&1 &
 ```